h1376h/MLCourse/ML_Obsidian_Vault/index.md

 Welcome to the unofficial course materials for Machine Learning.
 This knowledge base contains lecture notes, assignments, and supplementary resources to help you succeed in the course.

+## Navigation Options

+This vault offers two ways to navigate the content:
+1. **Comprehensive View (Current File)**: This index contains all lectures, readings, and supplementary materials.
+2. **Questions & Quizzes View**: For exam preparation, see [[course|Questions and Quizzes]] which focuses exclusively on practice questions and exercises.

 ## Course Information

 - **Instructor**: Dr. Zahra Rahimi